kdorfmanUMN/GANs_SCFT/README.md

     `--dataroot`: directory that contains processed training data. <br>
     `--out_dir_images`: directory to save generated tensor (`.pt`) during the training process.<br>
     `--out_dir_model`: directory to save model parameters (`.pt`) during the training process.<br>
-    Optional arguments, such as batch size, can be found in the codes.<br>
+    Optional arguments, such as batch size, can be found in the scripts.<br>
     <br>
 - **Visualizing the Training Progression:** <br>
 The output images from a set of fixed noise can be visualized to track the training progression using `isosurface_visualizer'.